our mission | our goals and values | our history and timeline |

 – FlagHouse.com and .ca are re-launched to give our customers a greatly enhanced shopping experience and a more intuitive way to find products from among our six core brands.
 The Jared Foundation (founded by Jared Fogle, the Subway Guy) endorses CATCH as its official wellness program to fight childhood obesity.
 Our Educational Services Program is launched, headed by John Smith, NASPE National Teacher of the Year - John and the "Jersey Boys" give physical education workshops and trainings in more than 40 states.

-A strong push into the field of Sensory Integration, featuring new and exclusive products in the Giant Leaps™ and Going Strong™ brands.
+A strong push into the field of Sensory Integration, featuring new and exclusive products.
 Over one hundred innovative and safety driven products help make FlagHouse the premier supplier of sensory integration products.

 Well into its sixth decade, this closely-knit,

 family-run company continues to reinvent itself to meet the needs of